 Understanding Options Trading Strategies: Straddles, Spreads and Collars.
 Each Fund may enter into straddles, spreads and collars.
 In "spread" transactions, a Fund buys and writes a put, or buys and writes a call, on the same reference asset with the options having different exercise prices, expiration dates, or both.
-In "straddles," a Fund purchases a put option and a call option, or writes a put option and a call option, or writes a put option and a call option, on the same reference asset with the same expiration date and typically the same exercise price.
+In "straddles," a Fund purchases a put option and a call option, or writes a put option and a call option, on the same reference asset with the same expiration date and typically the same exercise price.
 When a Fund engages in spread and straddle transactions, it seeks to profit from differences in the option premiums paid and received, and in the market prices of the related options positions when they are closed out or sold.
 Because these transactions require a Fund to buy and/or write more than one option simultaneously, the Fund's ability to enter into such transactions, and to liquidate its positions when necessary or deemed advisable, may be more limited than if the Fund were to buy or sell a single option.
 Similarly, costs incurred by a Fund in connection with these transactions will, in many cases, be greater than if the Fund were to buy or sell a single option.
-A "collar" position combines a put option purchased by a Fund (the right of the Fund to sell a specific reference asset within a specified period of time) with a call option that is written by the Fund (the right of the counterparty to buy the same reference asset) in a single instrument.
+Similarly, costs incurred by a Fund (the right of the Fund to sell a specific reference asset within a specified period of time) with a call option that is written by the Fund (the right of the counterparty to buy the same reference asset) in a single instrument.
 A Fund's right to sell the reference asset is typically set at a price that is below the counterparty's right to buy the reference asset.
 Thus, the combined position "collars" the performance of the reference asset, providing protection from depreciation below the price specified in the put option, and allowing for participation in any appreciation up to the price specified by the call option.